Sign up for this email series:

 Even if alcohol itself doesn’t trigger your or your loved one’s seizures, it’s important to understand whether your antiepileptic drugs (AEDs) are compatible with alcohol.

 Some AEDs have side effects that include lowering tolerance for alcohol.
 This means a person will become intoxicated faster than they used to before they were on the medication.
 This rapid intoxication can surprise a person and cause them embarrassment, stress, and anxiety — which can, in turn, trigger seizures.
+Some people with epilepsy who are legally allowed to drive should consider the increased potential for impairment due to the mix of alcohol and their AEDs, compared to others who drink the same amount but aren't on medication.

 Most of these antiepileptic medications also have side effects that mimic those of alcohol.
 They may slow down central nervous system responses, make a person sleepy, or cause parts of the brain to work differently.
 If you research a medication and these symptoms show up, it’s likely that AED will lower your tolerance for alcohol, too.